 If you are thinking of having your own Isadora Moon party or would like to dress up like Isadora there are loads of resources available online.
 Izzie's crown, wand and the bat decorations on her dress were adapted from these Boolino printables.
 We have also found some fantastic printables from OUP's website since the event:

 Thank to you to Harriet and also to Waterstones for hosting such a great Halloween party.
 Harriet is appearing at a few more events in November 2017, you can find out more about the events and all about Harriet on her website or take a peek at this fabulous interview with her over at With Love For Books.
-There is even an Isadora Moon giveaway!

 There are currently six books in the Isadora Moon series and the seventh book Isadora Moon Goes to the Fair will be released in March 2018.
 So we have a little time to read the others before then and I'm sure we will!